kishan0725/AJAX-Movie-Recommendation-System-with-Sentiment-Analysis/README.md

 ## How to run the project?

-1. Install all the libraries mentioned in the [requirements.txt](https://github.com/kishan0725/Movie-Recommendation-System-with-Sentiment-Analysis/blob/master/requirements.txt) file.
+2. Clone this repository to your local machine.
-2. Clone this repository in your local system.
+1. Install all the libraries mentioned in the [requirements.txt](https://github.com/kishan0725/Movie-Recommendation-System-with-Sentiment-Analysis/blob/master/requirements.txt) file
-3. Replace YOUR_API_KEY in the `static/recommend.js` file.
+3. Replace YOUR_API_KEY in **both** the places (line no. 23 and 43) of `static/recommend.js` file.
-4. Open the command prompt from your project directory and run the command `python main.py`.
+4. Open your terminal/command prompt from your project directory and run the file `main.py` by executing the command `python main.py`.
 5. Go to your browser and type `http://127.0.0.1:5000/` in the address bar.
 6. Hurray!
 That's it.